- Sociology Major

 Waitlists and Overrides

 The Department of Sociology keeps close tabs on the enrollment in undergraduate courses.
 During registration, students on waitlists are automatically issued overrides as seats become available.
 Students still on the waitlist may receive permission to register from the instructor if they are willing to increase class capacity.
 SOC 305 and SOC 310 have manual waitlists (email email@example.com to get on the list).

 An electronic override is not a guaranteed seat in the course.
 The student must enroll in the course via the Wolverine Access registration system.
-Electronic overrides expire after two business days (unless otherwise noted).
-If the electronic permission to enroll is not used within the this timeframe, the next student on the waitlist will receive an electronic permission.
+Electronic overrides expire after one business day (unless otherwise noted).
+If the electronic permission to enroll is not used within this timeframe, the next student on the waitlist will receive an electronic permission.
 Waitlist priority for required courses (SOC 210, 305, 310) goes to majors in order of descending class standing (i.e. seniors first).

 Waitlist priority for all other undergraduate SOC courses goes to majors/minors in order of waitlist date, then non-declared students in order of waitlist date.